alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - This website gets more articles, content and now, this roadmap.
 Hi there!
 - TheVirus™ Phase 4 (Delta variant) is almost here, woo!

 *In case you're asking, no, I will not announce Project Hangar or the unnamed project until it's time.
 I will not do this crap ever again(GRAV0RTAL cancelled, announced again, cancelled again, slow progress, few lies mixed in for taste).
 This means for Project Hangar that I will likely announce it only a few short months before its release, by then play-testing, media is done, bug fixes are the highest priority, and I'll start being active, releasing info about it.
+After announcement, the Steam page will be public.

-# Devices I had the opportunity to test out in great detail
+# Devices I tested/used

 Big flex, I know.
 The list only includes phones and tablets.

-- Apple iPhone 13, 13 Pro Max (testing out in a few days, not completely on this list)
+- Apple iPhone 13 Mini, 13, 13 Pro Max
 - iPhone 12, 12 Max
 - iPhone 11
 - iPhone X , XS , XR